Genivia/RE-flex/doc/index.md

 }
 @enddot

-The `f=machine.cpp` option emits opcode tables for the finite state machine, which in this case is the following table of 11 code words:
+The `f=machine.cpp` option emits opcode tables for the FSM to match regular expressions efficiently.
+The FSM matcher engine runs as a virtual machine to execute opcodes without backtracking.
+In this case we get the following FSM table with eleven code words:

 ~~~{.cpp}
     REFLEX_CODE_DECL reflex_code_FSM[11] =